 Often it’s hard to remember the little things on your holiday so it’s always good practice to take notes of things that you’ve found interesting, especially if your trip is a long one.

-Social media is sometimes used as a travel journal so it makes it easy to post a few photos up on Facebook, Instagram or Tumblr every few days for an easy to use record of your adventure.
-Our Instagram account is a perfect travel journal and has a great selection of photos covering all our years of travels.
+Social media is sometimes used as a travel journal so positing a few photos to Facebook or Instagram every few days is an easy way to record your adventure.
+Our @Aussie_Mob Instagram account is a perfect travel journal and has a great selection of photos covering our travels over the years.

-You may want to set up a blog for your family and friends back home to keep up with your travels, it’s easy to do and a nice way to tell the adventure stories.
+You may want to set up a blog for your family and friends back home to keep up with your travels.
+It’s easy to do and a nice way to tell the adventure stories and share photos.

-I always think that tasting the local flavours is one of the best parts of the overall holiday experience.
+Tasting the local flavours is one of the best parts of every holiday experience.

 There’s just something special and ‘real’ about Mexican food in Mexico, savouring hot pretzels from a street vendor in New York, Jambalaya in New Orleans, enjoying Pasta in Italy, spicy Mei Goreng in Indonesia and eating street food at the hawker centres in Singapore.
 It just can’t get any better!